rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 On 29th Morning, we went for a Practice Swim.
 [Rajaram Talav](https://goo.gl/maps/fxMoTsvV8pLdeZ3G8) is the Swim venue for the race and Expo / T1 / T2 were all on the short 200m climb from the lake.

 This was my first open water swim after a gap of almost 2 years.
-Reaching the lake, I hesistatingly checked the water temperature.
+Reaching the lake, I hesitatingly checked the water temperature.
 Not bad!
 While it was cold, it felt ok.
 There were ropes all around the route.

 Putting the swim cap and goggles, I borrowed  a swim buoy from a friend and stepped into the lake.
 I took a deep breath and started to swim along the rope.
 From the first stroke, I felt comfortable.
 No panic, no cold water shock.
 I did a nice easy 200m round of the lake and came back.
 Feeling the water temperature I decided - no wetsuit needed for the race day.